 - Rivers & Lakes – You might not be able to use shampoo and soap, but taking a plunge in a nearby river or lake is an effective way to stay clean.

 - Spigot & Hose Showers – We carry a collapsible hose and sprayer to connect to a spigot whenever we see one.
-Not a fabulous shower experience and it’s cold water, but it gets the job done.
+It’s not a fabulous shower experience, and it’s cold water, but it does the job.

-- Solar Showers – Above all, we use our solar shower bag the most.
-We love it and believe all van life travelers should get one.
+- Solar Showers – We use our solar shower bag the most.
+We love it and believe all van-life travelers should get one.
 (More on that below)

 6. Solar Shower Bags